LuigimonSoft/rquery-orm/README.md

 }
 ```

-When using repository methods like `InsertAsync` or `UpdateAsync`, validation runs automatically; failed validation aborts the operation.
+When using repository methods like `insert_async` or `update_async`, validation runs automatically; failed validation aborts the operation.

 ---
 See `examples/usage.rs` and the tests folder for additional scenarios.